The top 10 startups from Y Combinator W19 Demo Day 1

 AmpUp

-The “Airbnb for electric vehicle chargers.”
-AmpUp, preparing for a world in which the majority of us drive EVs, operates a mobile app that connects a network of thousands of EV chargers and drivers.
-Using the app, an electric vehicle owner can quickly identify an available and compatible charger and EV charger owners can earn cash sharing their charger at their own price and their own schedule.
+The “Airbnb for electric-vehicle chargers,” ampUp is preparing for a world in which the majority of us drive EVs — it operates a mobile app that connects a network of thousands of EV chargers and drivers.
+Using the app, an electric-vehicle owner can quickly identify an available and compatible charger, and EV charger owners can earn cash sharing their charger at their own price and their own schedule.
 The service is currently live in the Bay Area.

-Why we picked AmpUp: Electric vehicles are inevitable, but reliable charging is one of the leading fears dissuading people from buying.
-Rather than build out some massive owned network of chargers that will never match the distributed gas station network, AmpUp could put an EV charger anywhere there’s someone looking to make a few bucks.
+Why we picked ampUp: Electric vehicles are inevitable, but reliable charging is one of the leading fears dissuading people from buying.
+Rather than build out some massive owned network of chargers that will never match the distributed gas station network, ampUp could put an EV charger anywhere there’s someone looking to make a few bucks.

-Operates an online sales academy that teaches job seekers from underrepresented backgrounds the skills and training they need to pursue a career in tech sales.
-The 12-week long bootcamp offers trainees coaching and mentorship.
-The company has launched its debut cohort with 17 students, 100 percent of which are already in job interviews and 40 percent of which have already secured new careers in the tech industry.
+Flockjay operates an online sales academy that teaches job seekers from underrepresented backgrounds the skills and training they need to pursue a career in tech sales.
+The 12-week bootcamp offers trainees coaching and mentorship.
+The company has launched its debut cohort with 17 students, 100 percent of whom are already in job interviews and 40 percent of whom have already secured new careers in the tech industry.

-Why we picked FlockJay: Unlike coding bootcamps that can require intense prerequisites, killer salespeople can be molded from anyone with hustle.
+Why we picked Flockjay: Unlike coding bootcamps that can require intense prerequisites, killer salespeople can be molded from anyone with hustle.
 Those from underrepresented backgrounds already know how to expertly sell themselves to attain opportunities others take for granted.
-FlockJay could provide economic mobility at a crucial juncture when job security is shaky.
+Flockjay could provide economic mobility at a crucial juncture when job security is shaky.

 Deel

-20 million international contractors work with US companies but it’s difficult to onboard and train them.
-Deel handles the contracts, payments, and taxes in one interface to eliminate paperwork and wasted time.
-Deel charges businesses $10 per contractor per month and a 1% fee on payouts, which earns it an average of $560 per contractor per year.
+Twenty million international contractors work with U.S. companies, but it’s difficult to onboard and train them.
+Deel handles the contracts, payments and taxes in one interface to eliminate paperwork and wasted time.
+Deel charges businesses $10 per contractor per month and a 1 percent fee on payouts, which earns it an average of $560 per contractor per year.

-Why we picked Deel: The destigmatization of remote work is opening new recruiting opportunities abroad for US businesses.
+Why we picked Deel: The destigmatization of remote work is opening new recruiting opportunities abroad for U.S. businesses.
 But unless teams can properly integrate these distant staffers, the cost savings of hiring overseas are negated.
 As the globalization megatrend continues, businesses will need better HR tools.

 Glide

-There has been a pretty major trend towards services that make it easier to build web pages or mobile apps.
+There has been a pretty major trend toward services that make it easier to build web pages or mobile apps.
 Glide lets customers easily create well-designed mobile apps from Google Sheets pages.
 This not only makes it easy to build the pages, but simplifies the skills needed to keep information updated on the site.

 Why we picked Glide: While desktop website makers is a brutally competitive market, it’s still not easy to make a mobile site if you’re not a coder.
-Rather than starting from visual layout tool many people would still be unfamiliar with, Glide starts with a spreadsheet that almost everyone has used before.
+Rather than starting from a visual layout tool with which many people would still be unfamiliar, Glide starts with a spreadsheet that almost everyone has used.
 And as the web begins to feel less personal with all the brands and influencers, Glide could help people make bespoke apps that put intimacy and personality first.

 Docucharm

-The platform, co-founded by former Uber product manager Minh Tri Pham, turns documents into structured data a computer can understand to accurately automate document processing workflows and to take away the need for human data entry.
+The platform, co-founded by former Uber product manager Minh Tri Pham, turns documents into structured data a computer can understand to accurately automate document processing workflows and take away the need for human data entry.
 Docucharm’s API can understand various forms of documents (like paystubs, for example) and will extract the necessary information without error.
-Its customers include tax prep company Tributi and lending businesses Aspire.
+Its customers include tax prep company Tributi and lending business Aspire.

 Why we picked Docucharm: Paying high-priced, high-skilled workers to do data entry is a huge waste.
 And optical character recognition like Docucharm’s will unlock new types of businesses based on data extraction.
 This startup could be the AI layer underneath it all.

-The Flower Co
+Flower Co

-Flower Co.: Memberships for cheaper weed sales and delivery.
+Flower Co provides memberships for cheaper weed sales and delivery.
 Most dispensaries cater to high-end customers and newbies that want expensive products and tons of hand-holding.
-In contrast, The Flower Co caters to long-time marijuana enthusiasts who want huge quantities for at low prices.
-They’re currently selling $200k in marijuana per month to 700 members.
-They charge $100 a year for membership, and take 10% on product sales.
+In contrast, Flower Co caters to long-time marijuana enthusiasts who want huge quantities at low prices.
+They’re currently selling $200.000 in marijuana per month to 700 members.
+They charge $100 a year for membership, and take 10 percent on product sales.

-Why we picked The Flower Co: Marijuana is the next gold rush, a once in a generation land grab opportunity.
+Why we picked Flower Co: Marijuana is the next gold rush, a once-in-a-generation land-grab opportunity.
 Yet most marijuana merchants have focused on hyper-discerning high-end customers despite the long-standing popularity of smoking big blunts of cheap weed with a bunch of friends.
-For those who want to make cannabis consumption a lifestyle, and there will be plenty, The Flower Co could become their wholesaler.
+For those who want to make cannabis consumption a lifestyle, and there will be plenty, Flower Co could become their wholesaler.

 Honorable Mentions